salehjg/salehjg.github.io/research.md

 **Digimposer**
 - Extended depth-of-field in microscopy imaging
-- Camera support for products of Basler
+- Camera support for the products of Basler

 ## Hobby/Commercial Projects
 **Hardware for 3D scanner using photogrammetry**